On Modeling and Solving the Boltzmann Equation: Neutron Transport

-In fact, the first works on the application of the ADO method to two-dimensional geometry problems were devoted to neutron transport \citep{lbb-lc-jf2011, Picoloto2015}.
+In fact, the first works on the application of the ADO method to two-dimensional geometry problems were devoted to neutron transport \cite{lbb-lc-jf2011, Picoloto2015}.
 Much work has been done with respect to the solution of a known benchmark problem in reactor shielding applications.
-We describe the geometry of the problem in Fig.~(\ref{bench}).
-Comparisons \citep{lbb-pic-rdc2017} with alternative nodal schemes available in the literature have shown a better perfomance of the ADO method in coarse meshes, as well as, expressive gain in computational time.
+We describe the geometry of the problem in Fig.~\ref{bench}.
+Comparisons \cite{lbb-pic-rdc2017} with alternative nodal schemes available in the literature have shown a better performance of the ADO method in coarse meshes, as well as an expressive gain in computational time.

-However, the idea of bringing these applications to the attention here, has to do with the analysis of assymptotic error of the spatial discretization of the discrete-ordinates approximation of the two-dimensional neutron transport equation.
+However, the idea of bringing these applications to the attention here has to do with the analysis of the asymptotic error of the spatial discretization of the discrete-ordinates approximation of the two-dimensional neutron transport equation.

-\cite{Madsen1971} discussed the pointwise convergence of the three-dimensional discrete ordinates method, showing, in particular, the relation and the relevance of the truncation error in the scattering kernel approximation.
-We worked on a detailed analysis on that \citep{anderson,jctt2016,physor, josadaque2020}.
+Madsen \cite{Madsen1971} discussed the pointwise convergence of the three-dimensional discrete ordinates method, showing, in particular, its relation with the truncation error in the scattering kernel approximation.
+We worked on this direction \cite{anderson,jctt2016,physor, josadaque2020}.

-Using Richardson Extrapolation \citep{richardson}, a spatial asymptotic analysis was made \citep{jctt2016} in order to determine the convergence order of nodal methods and a spatial reference solution.
-Numerical results for region-averaged scalar flux were generated for comparisons between the ADO method and the AHOT-N0 \citep{ahot} another nodal technique.
+Using Richardson Extrapolation \cite{richardson}, a spatial asymptotic analysis was made \cite{jctt2016} in order to determine the convergence order of nodal methods and a spatial reference solution.
+Numerical results for region-averaged scalar flux were generated for comparisons between the ADO method and the AHOT-N0 \cite{ahot}, another nodal technique.

-We investigated a model problem which consists of a homogeneous square domain with sides $a=b=1~ cm$, with a source $Q(x,y)=1.0$ in the region $[0, 0.5]\times[0, 0.5]$, as shown in Fig. (\ref{bench}).
+We investigated a model problem which consists of a homogeneous square domain with sides $a=b=1~ cm$, with a source $Q(x,y)=1.0$ in the region $[0, 0.5]\times[0, 0.5]$, as shown in Fig.~\ref{bench}.
 The total cross section in the homogeneous domain is $\sigma_{t}=1.0~~cm^{-1}$ and we consider two different configurations where the scattering cross section assumes two values: $\sigma_{s}=0.9~~cm^{-1}$ in the first case and $\sigma_{s}=0.3~~cm^{-1}$ in the other.